wq/wq/docs/rest/views.md

 }
 ```

-As of wq.db 0.8.1, `ModelViewSet` includes two methods, `postsave` and `saveerror`, that can be overridden like their counterparts in [wq/app.js] to fully customize server-rendered save behavior.
+`ModelViewSet` includes two methods, `postsave` and `saveerror`, that can be overridden like their counterparts in [wq/app.js] to fully customize server-rendered save behavior.

 > Note: Even when the client is fully AJAX+JSON capable, there are still [use cases] for processing forms and generating HTML responses and redirects entirely on the server.
 This feature can be used together with jQuery Mobile's built-in HTML AJAX loader to make the difference between client- and server-generated form responses relatively seamless to the user.
 However, note that jQuery Mobile (like any other AJAX client) cannot detect whether an HTML response involved a HTTP redirect.
 If you choose to redirect to a server-rendered HTML page, be sure to set the `data-url` attribute on your `<div data-role=page>`, or the client will use the URL the form was submitted to as the page URL.
 When [wq/app.js] does a "redirect" on the client side, this is not an issue - but it doesn't hurt to specify the `data-url` in that case as well.